National Health Insurance

 | Oh | Tax-free household | 35,400 yen | 24,600 yen | |

-- 【A】 There is a National Health Insurance (including fictitious household head) who is taxed residence tax in household, and the total amount of gross income after deducting the basic amount of household's National Health Insurance (excluding fictitious household head) When the total exceeds 9 million yen
+- 【A】 There is a member of National Health Insurance (including fictitious household head) who is taxed residence tax in the household, and the total amount of gross income after deducting the basic amount of the household's National Health Insurance (excluding fictitious household head) exceeds 9.1 million yen

 - 【B】 There is a National Health Insurance (including fictitious head of household) who is taxed residence tax in household, and the total amount of gross income after deducting the basic amount of household 's National Health Insurance (excluding fictitious head of household) When the total exceeds 6 million yen and is less than 9 million yen